n0vabyte/linode-oca-metrics/README.md

 ![](/images/dashboard_preview1.png)

-One thing you will notice is that the `OCA Trend` panel will not have any data because the `Min step` is set to 30 minutes.
+One thing you will notice is that the `OCA Trend` panel will not have any data because the `Min step` is set to 30 minutes and you've just started collecting data.
 You will need to wait at least 24 hours to have at least 48 data points or remove the `Min step` by editing the panel.